Creative Arts Workshops

 The City of North Charleston’s Cultural Arts Department invites adults to participate in Creative Arts Workshops held on the fourth Saturday of each month from 10:00am-12:00pm at The Olde Village Community Building in the Olde Village area of North Charleston (4820 Jenkins Avenue).
 Each interactive workshop is led by a different local artist and provides participants with a unique opportunity to learn new techniques in a relaxed atmosphere.
 Varying skill levels are welcome and the cost is $15, materials provided.
 Registration opens the first business day of the month that the workshop takes places and closes two days prior to each workshop.
 Space is limited.
 To register and pay by phone, call the City of North Charleston Cultural Arts Dept. at 843-740-5854.
 Visit http://bit.ly/NChasArtsTix to register online (service fee applies).

 (subject to change)

-January 26, 2019 ● Sweet Grass Basket Weaving with Trudy Hicks ● Adult participants will learn the basics of the historical art form of sweet grass basket weaving with Trudy Hicks.
-Pastor Hicks, one of the Charleston area’s finest sweet grass basket makers, was taught this unique form of art at an early age and works to pass on the tradition to her own children, grandchildren and others in the community.
-No experience necessary.
+May 23, 2020 ● Sweetgrass Basket Weaving with Sarah Edwards Hammond ● Adult participants will learn the basics of the historical art form of sweetgrass basket weaving with Sarah Edwards Hammond.
+Hammond, one of the Charleston area’s finest sweetgrass basket makers, began learning this unique form of art from her mother at the age of seven and works to pass on the tradition to her own children, grandchildren and others in the community.

 The Cultural Arts Department hosts classes in a wide variety of art disciplines on a quarterly basis.
 Classes range from one-day seminars to 3-8 week sessions.
 Call the Cultural Arts Department at (843)740-5854 for more information or to register.
 A minimum number of participants must be met in order for classes to take place.